Implement a product feature using GitHub Spec Kit

 12. In the EXPLORER view, select requirements.md, and then take a minute to review the requirements.md file.

 Verify that no issues are reported in the requirements.md file.
+You should see that all checklist items passed successfully.

-13. Save the spec.md and requirements.md files.
+13. Accept the suggested file updates, and then save the spec.md and requirements.md files.

 14. Commit the specification files and publish the new branch to your Git repository.